redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 **Weather analysis (environment)**

-A simple use case of using RedisTimeSeries to measure environment is to track how many hours of sunshine and how much rain is observed over the last several years.
-Seasonally, you can measure average rain, average temperature, maximum of sunny hours, for example.
-Watch the increase of the maximum temperature over the years.
-Predict weather in a specific region for a particular week of the year.
+RedisTimeSeries can be used to track environmental measurements such as the number of daily sunshine hours and hourly rainfall depth, over a period of many years.
+Seasonally, you can measure average rainfall depth, average daily temperature, and the maximum number of sunny hours per day, for example.
+Watch the increase of the maximum daily temperature over the years.
+Predict the expected temperature and rainfall depth in a specific location for a particular week of the year.

+Multiple time series can be collected, each for a different location.
+By utilizing secondary indexes, measurements can be aggregated over given geographical regions (e.g., minimal and maximal daily temperature in Europe) or over locations with specific attributes (e.g., average rainfall depth in mountainous regions).

 Example metrics include:

 - Rain (cm)
 - Temperature (C)